Tyskie: Export

-Tyskie is one of the leading brands of beer in Poland, with around 18% of the Polish market.
+Tyskie sales accounted for 18% of the Polish market in 2009.
 Tyskie also has a large export distribution through its parent company.
 The main export brands are Tyskie Gronie, a 5.0% pale lager Tyskie Gronie is 5.2% ABV in produced by Tychy Brewery Princely.

 Tyskie Gronie (abv 5.0%) is also brewed and canned by the Grolsche brewery in Enschede, Netherlands, for the UK market (imported by Asahi UK Ltd).

 Marketing

-Tyskie bottles are known for their distinctive white packaging.
-The label depicts a royal crown to commemorate John III Sobieski king of Poland, who was born in 1629, the same year the family von Promnitz established a brewery in the town of Tychy.
+Tyskie bottle labels depict a royal crown to commemorate John III Sobieski king of Poland, who was born in 1629, the same year the family von Promnitz established a brewery in the town of Tychy.

 Tourism

 In 2004, the Tyskie Brewing Museum was founded on the brewery premises in Tychy.
-The Tyskie Brewing Museum represents an important "anchor point" of the European Route of Industrial Heritage in Poland.

 Honors

-In 2002, Tyskie Gronie won The Brewing Industry International Awards, receiving the two most prestigious awards - Gold Medal and Grand Prix.
+In 2002, Tyskie Gronie won The Brewing Industry International Awards, receiving the Gold Medal and Grand Prix awards.

 In 2005 in Munich at a global beer fair hosted by Drink Tec, Tyskie again received the Grand Prix.

 In 2011 Tyskie received the Gold Medal du Monde Selection – International Institute for Quality Selections.